Geodels/gospl/paper/paper.md

 Internally, **gospl** is mostly written in Python and takes advantage of PETSc solvers [@Balay:12] over parallel computing architectures using MPI [@Barney:12].
 For a detailed description of the physical processes and implicit numerical scheme implementation, the user is invited to read the technical guide available within the documentation.

-Additionally, the documentation contains some workflows and functions that helps, among others, to pre-process netCDF elevation and climate dataset, plate velocity files and to create unstructured spherical mesh used as input for **gospl**.
-Outputs are generated as compressed hdf5 files [@hdf5:10] that can be simply visualise as a temporal series in Paraview [@Ahrens:05].
+Additionally, the documentation contains some workflows and functions that helps, among others, to pre-process netCDF elevation and climate dataset, plate velocity files and to create an unstructured spherical mesh used as input for **gospl**.
+Outputs are generated as compressed hdf5 files [@hdf5:10] that can be simply visualise as a temporal series in ParaView [@Ahrens:05].
 In addition, post-processing scripts are also provided to build the output as VTK [@Schroeder:06] or netCDF files [@Brown:93] and to extract some specific information from the results such as erosion deposition thicknesses, stratigraphic records or river sediment load over time.

-Finally, we provide different approaches to get you started with **gospl** from Docker containers, to pip or conda. **gospl** depends on several libraries sometimes hard to install locally, so the recommended starting approach is with Docker to ensure compatibility of all dependencies.
+Finally, we provide different approaches to get you started with **gospl** from Docker containers, to pip or conda. **gospl** depends on several libraries that are sometimes complicated to install locally, so the recommended starting approach is with Docker to ensure compatibility of all dependencies.
 Eventually, pip and conda are possible considering all dependency requirements are met.